-Lug-All winch hoists are designed with an open construction, making it easy to clean after every use.
+Lug-All Come Along Ratchet Winch Hoists are designed with an open construction, making it easy to clean after every use.
 Inspecting the hoist daily is quite simple and only takes seconds to complete.
 You can add years to the life of your hoist, and ensure the safety of your workers, by following these simple recommendations:

 - Do not snag or pull the strap over a sharp edge